 What time of day will offer the “best” cruise, as in when it is most likely to see the most wildlife, etc.?

 The major features of the tour are lobster fishing demonstrations and seal watching.

 Seals at Egg Rock Lighthouse are typically seen on every cruise.
-Their activities are different based on the tide level.
-In Bar Harbor, there is a 9 to 13 foot difference in water level from low to high tide.
-It takes six hours to go from low to high tide and happens twice in a 24 hour period.
+Their activities differ based on the tide level.
+In Bar Harbor, there is a 9- to 13-foot difference in water level from low to high tide.
+It takes six hours to go from low to high tide and happens twice in a 24-hour period.
 The time of low and high tide changes every day depending on the phase of the moon.

-High Tide: At high tide, seals are seen doing “seal type activities” — swimming, playing in the surf and feeding.
+At high tide, seals are seen doing “seal-type activities” — swimming, playing in the surf and feeding.

-Mid Tide: At mid tide (3 hours between high and low tide), seals are seen doing a little of each of the activities described for Low and High Tide.
+At mid tide (three hours between high and low tide), seals are seen doing a little of each of the activities described for low and high tide.